ArthurBoschet/arthurboschet.github.io/_pages/about.md

     <p>1100 Avenue du Docteur-Penfield</p>
     <p>H3A 1A8 Montréal, Québec</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a professional Master's student in Machine Learning at Université de Montréal, currently doing a research internship at <a href="https://mila.quebec/en/professional-programs/">Optina Diagnostics</a> under the supervision of Prof. Ioannis Mitliagkas and Jean-Sébastien Grondin.
-I am working on the generation of synthetic medical images via diffusion and VQ-GANs to enhance a self-supervised learning pipeline used for the classification of Amyloid-β, whose aggregation is associated with Alzheimer's disease.
+Welcome to my website!
+I am an Applied AI Research Scientist at Optina Diagnostics, specializing in harnessing the latest advancements in deep learning and computer vision.
+My work focuses on developing innovative tools for optometrists, ophthalmologists, and the diagnosis of Alzheimer's disease.
+During my professional Master's program at Mila, I completed a research internship at Optina Diagnostics, mentored by [Jean-Sébastien Grondin](https://www.linkedin.com/in/jsgrondin) and [Adam Ibrahim](https://www.adamibrahim.fr/).
+My primary project involved the generation of high-resolution hyperspectral retinal images using diffusion models and VQ-GANs, enhancing a self-supervised learning pipeline.

+I am currently completing a research internship at [NeuroPoly](https://neuro.polymtl.ca/), guided by [Julien Cohen-Adad](https://scholar.google.ca/citations?user=6cAZ028AAAAJ&hl=en/), where I am developing segmentation models for axons and myelin in nervous system histology images.
+Alongside this, I am actively involved in creating a pipeline that utilizes diffusion models to improve the segmentation of out-of-distribution images.

-I hold a Bachelor's degree in Bioengineering with a minor in Computer Science from McGill University.
-I am deeply passionate about leveraging the power of Deep Learning to tackle modern problems in medicine and biology.
-I have worked on various medical use cases such as CT and MRI scan segmentation with UNet architectures, the use of Graph Neural Networks to predict protein-protein interactions, motor imagery EEG-based systems, sentiment analysis of Instagram posts related to Covid, and the creation of an intelligent surgical drain.
+Prior to these experiences, I earned a Bachelor's degree in Bioengineering with a minor in Computer Science from McGill University.
+During my undergraduate studies, I engaged in various projects, including the development of motor imagery EEG-based systems, analyzing sentiment in Instagram posts related to Covid, and designing an intelligent surgical drain system.